keanmndz/FakerSays/README.md

 # FakerBot
-Consolidating posts and activities by Faker into one platform, X.
+Consolidating posts and activities by Faker into one platform, X. Creating as a test on X automations.